Nursery Essentials: The Ultimate Checklist of What You Actually Need

 Break Rooms or Kitchens

-Bright but warm lighting works best.
-Consider pendant lights above tables or under-cabinet lighting to improve visibility and ambiance. -
+Bright but warm office lighting works best.
+Consider pendant lights above tables or under-cabinet lighting to improve visibility and ambiance.

 Restrooms